kdang002/cse110_lab1/index.md

 # Kiet's Home Page
 ## Junior Year UCSD Computer Science Major
-### Passionate in technology implementation and dreaming to become a software engineering in Automotive Field to develop and enchance a better application for simulated gears in EV (and maybe Quantum Computing with M.S.).
+### I am passionate in technology implementation and dreaming to become a software engineering in Automotive Field to develop and enchance a better application for simulated gears in EV (and maybe Quantum Computing with M.S.).

-**Will Lewis Hamilton Get His 8th Championship Title with Ferrari?**
+# **Will Lewis Hamilton Get His 8th Championship Title with Ferrari?**
 > *** "I use negativity as fuel." ***
 *His fan is eager to see him perform in this new team!*
 ![Lewis Hamilton Ferrari](https://cdn-8.motorsport.com/images/amp/68yGx840/s6/lewis-hamilton-ferrari-sf-25.jpg)